Horsley Lodge Limited and Horsley Lodge Golf Club

 Corporate Members will have a priority option to sponsor one hole on the Course at an additional cost with the tee board signage to be provided by member at cost to the member.

 Corporate Membership can be used in conjunction with Full Membership as long as it abides by the terms and conditions set out by both categories.

-Corporate Members get a Loyalty Card (1 per membership) for use at Horsley Lodge.
+Corporate Members will receive a Loyalty Card (1 per membership) for use at Horsley Lodge.

 Discounts on our Meeting and Conference rooms are available for Corporate Members based on availability.

 Horsley Lodge Ltd reserves the right to refuse golf and tee times at any time without prior notice.